In this guide we’ll take a look at the best weed killers for the UK market.

 But overall, if you want something that’ll tidy up your lawn, Weedol might just be the best weed killer for you.

-Last up we have a weed killer from a company perhaps few of us have heard of, but their product boasts very good results.
+Finally, we have a weed killer from a company perhaps few of us have heard of, but their product boasts very good results.

-Neudorff’s super fast weed killer works in as little as and hour, and is very good against specific weeds like goutweed, field horsetail, mosses & algae.
+Neudorff Superfast, Long Lasting Weed Killer works in as little as and hour, and is very good against specific weeds like goutweed, field horsetail, mosses & algae.

 What I also like is that the solution has a low level of toxicity against bees.
 You can read my article about how we can help the declining bee population here.